Top 5 Tips for FODMAP Reintroduction

 When I started doing Y…

 Psst!
-If you’re ready to get started, click here to receive my complete reintroduction checklist and food tracker.
+If you’re ready to get started, click here to receive my complete FODMAP reintroduction plan, checklist and food tracker.

 While I believe it's important to cover what not to do, it's even more important to know what you SHOULD be doing to make the process as smooth as possible.
 That's why the goal for this post is to give you my top tips that'll make your life easier AND prevent you from falling victim to the most common reintroduction pitfalls.